deepily/trump-nlp-evolution/README.md

 # trump-nlp-evolution

-How has Trump's tweet language about himself changed over time?
+How has Trump's tweet language and habits changed over time?